frankframework/frank-manual/docs/source/horizonsInsertDb.rst

    </pipe>

 You see that we send an INSERT query to the database with parameters.
-The parameters appear with question marks in the SQL statements.
+The parameters appear with question marks in the SQL statement.
 The values of the parameters are provided through XPath expressions.
 These XPath expressions are applied to the incoming message.
 Xpath is explained here: https://www.w3schools.com/xml/xpath_intro.asp.